|

 Additional Training

-that this is just the beginning of your training.
-Winter rescue and
+This is just the beginning of your training.
+Team members train monthly to

 learn new skills and keep old ones sharp.
 RMRU is constantly